Katajisto/react-io-terminal/readme.md

 # React-io-terminal

 This is a simple terminal component that you can embed into your site.
 It is meant to function very simply.
 You give it visual configuration options as props, as well as a handler function.
-This handler gets the raw user input as a parameter and can return a string, or an array of strings.
+This handler gets the raw user input as a parameter and can return an array of strings (even one string).
 The returned strings are the lines printed as a response to the user input.

 ## Installation